spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/5-backup-restore.md

 # Overview

-Palette provides two ways to Backup and Restore Kubernetes clusters:
+Palette provides two ways to back up and restore Kubernetes clusters:

 * Cluster Backup and Restore for a single cluster which is managed from within the cluster.
 * [Workspace](/workspace) Backup and Restore for multiple clusters managed from workspaces.

 # Cluster Backup and Restore

-Palette provides a convenient backup option to Backup the Kubernetes cluster state into object storage and restores it at a later point in time if required to the same or a different cluster.
+Palette provides a convenient backup option to back up the Kubernetes cluster state into object storage and restores it at a later point in time if required to the same or a different cluster.
 Besides backing up Kubernetes native objects such as Pods, DaemonSets, and Services, persistent volumes can also be snapshotted and maintained as part of the Backup.
 Internally, Palette leverages an open-source tool called Velero to provide these capabilities.
 In addition, multiple backups of a cluster can be maintained simultaneously.

 # Workspace Backup and Restore